 When you’re ready to serve, simply allow your guests to pull a cupcake apart from the “cake illusion.”
 Super simple, and it works like a charm.

 There are many ways to use leftover cake batter.
 But these recipe suggestions aren’t just for leftovers.
 If you have mixed cake batter and don’t have a cake pan – and you don’t want to use any of the suggestions mentioned above – you can always use a different recipe entirely.

 The best option, especially if you’re trying to feed a crowd at a big event, is to make cookies.
-All you need to do is add another egg or two and ⅓ cups of vegetable oil.
-This will create more of a cookie dough rather than cake batter.
+All you need to do is add another egg or two and ⅓ cup of vegetable oil.
+This will create more cookie dough rather than cake batter.
 Bake as you normally would!

 See?
 A cake pan isn’t essential, but I highly recommend buying one for the future.
 Check out these frequently asked questions to learn more about this topic!

 It is possible to bake in a frying pan, yes.
 However, not all frying pans are created equally, and not all are oven-safe.
 So, if you’re going to try and bake a cake in your frying pan, ensure it’s oven-safe and doesn’t exceed the recommended temperature for your pan.

 Can you bake a cake in a glass dish?

 You can safely and effectively bake in a glass dish as long as it is oven-safe.
 Double-check the temperature guidelines for your glass dish.
 Always reduce the temperature by 25F when using a glass dish.
 Otherwise, your cake may end up getting burned.

 What is equivalent to a 9-inch round cake pan?